replicatedhq/replicated-field-labs/instruqt/replicated-cli/03-releasing-your-updates/assignment.md

 replicated channel ls
 ```

-You should get a list that has four channels in it.
+You should get a list that has four or more channels in it.
 Our
 application has the default release channels as well as one
 channel we created for the lab.
 The names of your channels
 should be the same as you see here.
 The other fields may